The following is a list of answers to the questions most frequently asked by members of the public:

 Before taking your animal in for an elective procedure such as tail docking or ear cropping, it is important to talk with your veterinarian about the risks of each medical procedure.
 These procedures cause pain and distress, and, as with all surgical procedures, are accompanied by inherent risks of anesthesia, blood loss, and infection.
 Talk to your veterinarian about the specific risks for your animal.

-Recently, the American Animal Hospital Association and the American Veterinary Medical Association have opposed ear cropping and tail docking of pets when performed for cosmetic reasons alone.
+The American Animal Hospital Association and the American Veterinary Medical Association oppose ear cropping and tail docking of pets when performed for cosmetic reasons alone.
 Ear cropping and tail docking in dogs for cosmetic reasons are not medically indicated nor of benefit to the patient.
 In addition, AAHA has encouraged the elimination of these procedures from breed standards.
 What may be a breed standard today may not be tomorrow.

 The American Animal Hospital Association and the American Veterinary Medical Association have recommended that canine devocalization only be performed by a licensed veterinarian as a final alternative after all behavior modification efforts to correct excessive barking have failed.
 Consult with your veterinarian about alternative options first.